Tony Ferguson

-Anthony Armand Ferguson Padilla (born February 12, 1984) is an American professional mixed martial artist and professional boxer, and is the current MFB Interim Middleweight Champion.
-As a mixed martial artist, he is a former Interim UFC Lightweight Champion A professional since 2008, and was signed to the UFC from his The Ultimate Fighter 13 win in 2011 until his departure in 2025.
-He is regarded as one of the greatest fighters to not gain an undisputed belt.
-He has trained in freestyle wrestling, boxing, jiu-jitsu, Muay Thai, and Wing Chun.
+Anthony Armand Ferguson Padilla (born February 12, 1984) is an American professional mixed martial artist and professional boxer, and is the current MFB Middleweight Champion.
+As a mixed martial artist, he is a former Interim UFC Lightweight Champion.
+A professional since 2008, he was signed to the UFC from his The Ultimate Fighter 13 win in 2011 until his departure in 2024.
+He is regarded as one of the greatest fighters never to have won an undisputed belt.

 Early life and education

 Ferguson was born in Oxnard, California, on February 12, 1984, but grew up mainly in Muskegon, Michigan.
 He is of Mexican heritage.
 His surname of Ferguson comes from his Scottish American stepfather.

 Ferguson was a three-sport athlete at Muskegon Catholic Central High School in American football, baseball, and wrestling.
 He was a starting defensive back for the 2000 Division 8 state football champions and was a three-time All-State selection in wrestling, winning the 152-lb division in 2002.

 After high school, Ferguson enrolled at Central Michigan University before transferring to Grand Valley State University.
 He also did a stint at Muskegon Community College.
 He did not complete his degree, but had a successful collegiate wrestling career, winning the 2006 National Collegiate Wrestling Association national wrestling championship in the 165-lb division.

 Following college, Ferguson moved back to California to be closer to his extended family, working in marketing and sales during the day and picking up shifts as a bartender at night.
 One night, while working a bar shift, a patron noticed Ferguson's cauliflower ear and struck up a conversation about his wrestling background.
 The patron was a trainer at a local MMA gym and invited him to work with some young mixed martial artists on their wrestling.
 Shortly after this, he decided to pursue a professional mixed martial arts (MMA) career.